irebuf/dncs-lab/README.md

 ```
 ip add add 192.168.170.1/24 dev eth1
 ```
-We use this line to add an address to the port eth1; now we can use this port to link the host with other device to send and recive packet.
+We use this line to add an address to the port eth1; now we can use this port to link the host with other device to send and recive packets.
 ```
 ip route add 192.168.168.0/21 via 192.168.170.254
 ```
 This line is used to add the route that a packet has to do.
-It say that all the packet with address 192.168.168.0/21, so all the packets that have the same 21 bits of this address, have to be send on the link with router-1 at address 192.168.170.254.
+It say that all the packet with address 192.168.168.0/21, so all the packets that have the same 21 bits of this address, have to be send on the link with router-1 to the port with address 192.168.170.254.

 #### IP
   Host-1-a has an IP address on port eth1 linked to router-1.
 It's 192.168.170.1 and it's the first address free in the configuration of the first VLAN.
 We can use all the other address except the two of the system and the router's address for any other hosts (until 252 hosts).
 <a name="h1b-a"></a>
 ### Host-1-b
-We add the following lines in file docker-1b.sh to link the host-1-b to the Network:
+We add the following lines in file `docker-1b.sh` to link the host-1-b to the Network:
   ```
 ip link set dev eth1 up
 ip add add 192.168.171.225/27 dev eth1